appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/send-messages-between-your-app-and-appsmith.md

     ```
     Call the `sendMessage()` function whenever you want to send a message.
 Alternatively, you can directly use `iFrame.contentWindow.postMessage(message, "<Appsmith_hosted_url>")` in your code.

-* For receiving the message at Appsmith, use the global function [windowMessageListener()](reference/appsmith-framework/widget-actions/window-message-listener) in your JS Object.
-Alternatively, use the `windowMessageListener()` by enabling the JS as shown below:
+* For receiving the message at Appsmith, use the global function [windowMessageListener()](reference/appsmith-framework/widget-actions/window-message-listener) in your JS Object as shown below:

   ```js
   //replace the '<origin' placeholder with your application domain